 With end of year accounts and self-assessments included, our PSC Flex service gives your contractors total flexibility and 100% compliance at all times.

-The IR35 rules were designed by HMRC to tackle “disguised emplyment”, a practice whereby a contractor provides their services through a Personal Service Company (PSC) in order to benefit from the tax advantages of being self employed, even if this does not accurately reflect their working practices.
+The IR35 rules were designed by HMRC to tackle “disguised employment”, a practice whereby a contractor provides their services through a Personal Service Company (PSC) in order to benefit from the tax advantages of being self employed, even if this does not accurately reflect their working practices.

 Your client must take reasonable care in reaching their decision and give reasons for their conclusions.
 They must communicate their decision in the form of a Status Determination Statement (SDS) to your agency and the contractor.
 In practice the end user will probably try to issue the SDS before you start the assignment.

-The majority of your clients will have to apply the new rules, however small businesses meeting two or more of the following criteria are exempt:
+The majority of your clients will have to apply the rules, however small businesses meeting two or more of the following criteria are exempt:

-From the date the new legislation takes effect, liability for deducting appropriate tax and NICs from the contractors fee sits with the “fee-payer”.
+Liability for deducting appropriate tax and NICs from the contractors fee sits with the “fee-payer”.